amymitchell-whittington/TidyTuesday/README.md

 # TidyTuesday
-My #TidyTuesday visualisations and code.
+This repository contains the R code used to create my visualisations for the weekly #TidyTuesday challenge.
 TidyTuesday is a weekly data project aimed at the R ecosystem.